Our Newfoundland Ponies

 STALLION NPS# 781 (born 2016)

 Ace is from an almost lost family line.
 It was thought that there were more of that line, but when an error was discovered in the registry, that was not so.
 Breeders got busy and helped bring that line back.
 Ace is a lovely match for many Newfoundland mares, including mares at the Center and others in this country.
 Typical of the breed, he was born a laid back youngster and remains so.
 Friendly and well mannered, he was taken under Ammy's tutelage on how a fine young stallion should behave.
-Newfoundland stallions are not what most people think of when they imagine stallions (aggressive, must be kept alone, etc).
-Most of them are as docile as geldings are, and many get along with other stallions.
+Newfoundland stallions are not what most people think of when they imagine stallions (can be aggressive, often be kept alone, etc).
+Most of the Newfoundland stallions are as docile as geldings are, and many get along with other stallions.

-Ace's first foals were born in 2020, Winsome's Lucky Clover and North Star's Queen of Hearts, both sweet, friendly fillies.
+Ace's first foals were born in 2020, Winsome's Lucky Clover and North Star's Queen of Hearts, both sweet, friendly mares.

 Ace's Family Tree